 Only in realizing my real self can I experience real love because I’m not the body, mind, or emotions — or the illusory identities associated with this temporary frame I inhabit.
 Love of the body-mind won’t make me feel whole and satisfied.
 I require love for myself as a spiritual being.

-But, not all practices simultaneous endow us with self love.
-This is the promise of bhakti’s divine love, or wise-love.
+But, not all practices simultaneously endow us with self-love.
+This is the promise of bhakti’s divine love or wise love.

 As a spark of spirit, a unit of consciousness, we are a most beloved subject of love.
 We must be loved to be whole, and we are givers-lovers.
 Feeling unlovable or unloved is only an imagined state of mind without truth in reality.
 When we wake to our eternal self we awaken to our enduring nature as lovers who are supremely lovable.

-Kirtan is the beginning of an amazing journey to the self and wise-love.
-By associating with our Infallible Lover, our infallible lovability is reflected to us and our love fully reciprocated.
-The magic of bhakti reveals the lover and her lovability, the Beloved, and their mutual wise-love.
+Kirtan is the beginning of an amazing journey to the self and wise love.
+By associating with our Infallible Lover, our infallible lovability is reflected, and our love is fully reciprocated.
+The magic of bhakti reveals the lover and her lovability, the Beloved, and their mutual wise love.
 Even the beginning experiences of this relationship can alleviate, forever, our feelings of being unloved or unlovable.

 Pranada Comtois is a devoted pilgrim and teacher.
 Her writing sheds light on bhakti’s wisdom school of heartfulness.
 She shares her love for spiritual practices with a focus on how to culture wise-love in our lives and relationships.
 She hopes others can experience the inherent, unbounded joy of the self.
 The wisdom of her teaching and spiritual practices grows from living 20 years as a contemplative in bhakti ashrams.

-For more on Bhakti, click on the Kirtan and Bhakti button at The Namaste Counsel archives.
+For more on Bhakti, click on the Kirtan & Bhakti button at The Namaste Counsel archives.